Partner with us!

 - By partnering with PC Project, industry and research partners gain access to the International PC Research Registry (IPCRR), the world’s most robust collection of scientifically validated PC data.

-- PC Project serves as the only worldwide organization advocating on behalf of PC patients.
-We maintain regular contact with PC patients in more than 50 countries across the globe via phone, email, social media, and in-person Patient Support Meetings, which annually bring hundreds of PC patients, family members and medical professionals together in the shared pursuit of a cure or treatment.
+- PC Project serves as the only worldwide organization dedicated to advocating on behalf of PC patients.
+Through our registry, we maintain regular contact with PC patients in more than 60 countries across the globe via phone, email, social media, and in-person PC Patient Support Meetings, which annually brings PC patients, family members, and medical professionals together in the shared pursuit of effective treatments or a cure.

 Palvella | Grunenthal | University of Dundee | Stanford University | Johns Hopkins University | TransDerm | Pfizer | University of California, San Francisco | University of Utah | Solihull Hospital Pain Management Clinic, UK | University of California, Davis | University of Saskatoon | Tel Aviv Sourasky Medical Center, Israel | University of Michigan | Upsalla University | and many others – Thank you!

-To partner with us, please complete the form below:
+To talk with us about a partnership, please contact us at info@pachyonychia.org or complete the form below: